 Pupils at Athersley North Primary School will have the opportunity to develop their enquiry and reasoning skills using primary and secondary sources as well as artefacts.
 This will allow them to make their own conclusions about significant historical events which have shaped and influenced the world.

-At Athersley North Primary, we have chosen eight disciplinary areas of history which we believe will engage pupils in their history learning.
-We have developed these into disciplinary knowledge progression stands and believe that these eight progression areas will enable pupils to embed a strong understanding of the history curriculum and in turn leave Athersley North as “historians”.
+At Athersley North Primary School, we have chosen eight disciplinary areas of history which we believe will engage pupils in their history learning.
+We have developed these into disciplinary knowledge progression stands and believe that these eight progression areas will enable pupils to embed a strong understanding of the history curriculum and in turn leave as “Historians”.

-At Athersley North, we ensure that children speak like a Historian by introducing specific historical vocabulary that children will use within a range of topics.
+At Athersley North Primary, we ensure that children speak like a Historian by introducing specific historical vocabulary that children will use within a range of topics.
 This vocabulary is progressive and children will build a bank of historical terminology throughout each key stage.

 Our history curriculum is also driven by our eight key concepts of substantive knowledge.
 We believe that these key substantive concepts act as the “golden nuggets” of history and will help to develop a pupil’s understanding of vital moments from the past.
 A strong understanding of these eight substantive concepts will also help pupils make strong connections and links between a range of historical events.

-At Athersley North, we ensure that all children can articulate their understanding of a substantive concept by giving them opportunities to use a range of vocabulary linking to the substantive concept being taught.
+At Athersley North Primary School, we ensure that all children can articulate their understanding of a substantive concept by giving them opportunities to use a range of vocabulary linking to the substantive concept being taught.